 The padding on a chair is helpful for staying comfortable during your work day.
 You will know if you have too little, as you won’t be able to stay sitting for very long.
 Thankfully, office chairs are designed with comfort in mind.
 It’s unlikely you will get an uncomfortable sitting experience unless you use a dining chair or some other alternative.
 If you’re unsure of what to buy online without trying the padding out, take a closer look at the description.
-Many chairs will come with a notation that indicates how many consecutive hours they’re designed to be used, which is generally a good indicator of their comfort level.
-If you’re still not sure, you can always check out an office supply store and sample similar chairs to find one that’s the right fit.
+Many chairs will come with a notation that indicates how many consecutive hours they’re designed to be used.
+This is generally a good indicator of their comfort level.
+Still not sure?
+Check out an office supply store and test drive a few chairs to get an idea of what features you like.

 Check For Arm and Back Support

 The shape of the overall chair is also important for comfort.
 Obviously for longer term sitting you need a sturdy back to keep you from leaning back too far or slouching.
 Worse than a weak back is none at all; bar stools are easy to store, but make poor office chairs.
 While not as critical structurally, a chair’s arms can provide a place to rest your elbows when you need a break.
 They can also feel confining, so if that’s a worry you have you can also find a chair that is armless or has detachable arms.

 Match Your Budget To How Long You Want Your Office Chair To Last